aimms/documentation/rlink/setup.rst

 in the :token:`PostMainInitialization` procedure of the project.
 In this way the aimms package that is included in RLink will be installed.

-For the AIMMS Cloud Server side R and Rpcc are already provided.
+For the AIMMS Cloud Server side R and Rcpp are already provided.
 If RLink and DataLink are added to the project, then they will be automatically fetched from the library repository.
 The R package aimms is not provided on the AIMMS Cloud Server, to make sure that it is always current with the latest version of RLink.
 To publish an app that uses RLink, the developer **must** call:

 .. code::